mengzzz0628/syllabus.space/FUTURE.md

 * add permanent testsite, instructor read-only  readonly.testsite.syllabus.space

-* too many INSTRUCTOR files in class directory.  maybe use setflag and getflag for empty files?

 * could enhance honeypot with dozens of hidden fields and one real one, which is indicated by a token

 * maybe bulk registration of students, with limits to authentication to local method